 "We have faced scenarios in which most of our clients are multinational companies with strong presence in APAC.
 A global service provider as EDICOM is a must to reduce implementation efforts, and to maintain the compliance process up to date over the time.
 Even on complex scenarios in which tax intermediation services are required, the fact that they can count on a single provider to orchestrate their needs represents a huge benefit on having a single end to end process and seamless global eInvoicing integration", says Fritz Hu, Global Account Manager at EDICOM.

 There are several countries in APAC that have acted as pioneers and have shown significant growth in the use of e-invoicing.
 F. Hu points out that "South Korea is a pioneer country in the region, combined with Taiwan as well, with quite consolidated models.
 Vietnam has definitely growing and improving their e-Invoicing framework clearly moving to a national standard.
-Other countries as Australia, New Zealand, and Singapur adopted the European model (Peppol) with solid plans to make massive the adoption in the B2B and B2G sphere.
+Other countries as Japan, Australia, New Zealand, and Singapore adopted the European model (Peppol) with solid plans to make massive the adoption in the B2B and B2G sphere.
 Other new countries are gradually growing its massive adoption as Indonesia, and Thailand.
 China has also gradually put in place its national platform with committed plans to make it mandatory on a national level as well."

 The most widely implemented e-Invoicing flow in the APAC region consists of near real-time reporting and an authorization system to obtain government validation before exchanging invoices.

 Watch our webinar on APAC e-Invoicing in collaboration with Deloitte